 Field Notes is a forum for reflections on the state of the field of history of anthropology, broadly conceived.
 We welcome a variety of contributions including (but not limited to) short articles, theoretical musings, reports on cultural and academic events and displays, and discussions of intellectual resources of interest to our readers.
 If you’re interested in submitting such a piece, please email us at firstname.lastname@example.org.

-Warwick Anderson, Lee D. Baker, Margaret M. Bruchac, James Clifford, Nélia Dias, Rosanna Dent, Elizabeth Edwards, Matthew Engelke, James D. Faubion, Benoît de L'Estoile, Adrianna Link, Jonathan Marks, H. Glenn Penny, Nathan Schlanger, Edna Suárez-Díaz, Marilyn Strathern, Helen Tilley, John Tresch and Han F. Vermeulen
+Patricia Alvarez Astacio, Warwick Anderson, Lee D. Baker, Margaret M. Bruchac, William Carruthers, James Clifford, Nélia Dias, Rosanna Dent, Ugo F. Edu, Elizabeth Edwards, Matthew Engelke, James D. Faubion, Margaret Flood, Ruth Goldstein, Robert L. A. Hancock (Metis), Ageliki Lefkaditou, Benoît de L'Estoile, Adrianna Link, Jonathan Marks, H. Glenn Penny, Nathan Schlanger, Edna Suárez-Díaz, Marilyn Strathern, Helen Tilley, John Tresch, Han F. Vermeulen and Matt Watson

 Ira Bashkow, Regna Darnell, Richard Handler and Ira Jacknis

 The History of Anthropology Newsletter has been a venue for publication and conversation on the many histories of the discipline of anthropology since 1973.
 We became an open access web publication in 2016; please subscribe to our emails below to receive updates as we publish new essays, reviews, and bibliographies.

 The revival of the History of Anthropology Newsletter (HAN) as an online publication began with volume 40 in 2016.
 Content is updated continually, and subscribers receive weekly emails with links to new content.